AndrewBroz/euler/README.md

 euler-hs
 ========

-My beginnerish solutions to Project Euler problems in Haskell.
+Project Euler solutions in Haskell.
+Not necessarily very good solutions.

+It goes without saying that these are SPOILERS for those of you that care about such things.
+You have been warned.